bahrus/custom-enhancements/README.md

 2. In some cases, especially with custom elements, it could group a bunch of custom elements together based on the base class.
 CSS currently isn't so good at selecting elements based on a common prefix.
 3. The names can be validated by TypeScript.

-Another key reason for adding this filtering capability is performance -- there is a cost to instantiating an enhancement class, adding it to the enhancements gateway, invoking the callback, and holding on to the class instance in memory so anything we can do to declaratively prevent that seems like a win for all involved.
+Another key reason for adding this filtering capability is performance -- there is a cost to instantiating an enhancement class, adding it to the enhancements gateway, invoking the callback, and holding on to the class instance in memory, so anything we can do to declaratively prevent that seems like a win for all involved.

 <details>
     <summary>But at what cost?</summary>